-Greymouth business owners, Joanne and Dayaram Ganda, are the best in New Zealand.
+Greymouth business owners, Joanne and Dayaram Ganda, have been recognised as the best in New Zealand.

 A culture of inclusion and respect won them national recognition as Employer of the Year, at Attitude’s recent awards ceremony at Auckland’s Sky City.

 The Attitude Awards are about increasing awareness of the benefits of integrating people with disabilities into community.
 This televised annual event celebrates New Zealanders who choose to find strength in difference.

 It is a platform to showcase achievement by organisations living with a diverse range of challenges, and acknowledge those who choose to focus on abilities rather than limitations.